dkhamsing/ios-asset-names/README.md

 * Use a main folder to store the assets (usually named `assets` or `images`).
 	* Option 1: Keep all assets in one folder, this may seem radical but it could work in conjunction with [prefixing](#prefixing).
 	* Option 2: Use subfolders
-		* Break the user interface in sections / logical groupings and have subfolders representing them (agree on the subfolder structure and names when reviewing the mockups/designs).
+		* Break the user interface in sections (logical groupings or namespaces) and create subfolders for them (agree on names when reviewing designs).
 However subfolders can create problems with asset name [uniqueness](#uniqueness).
 		* Format: `images`/`subfolder`/

 ```